The Notorious Eleven Month Rental Contract – Facts

 According to Spanish law, there are two types of rental contracts:

 - VIVIENDA (dwellings): This is when the property is aimed to satisfy the needs of permanent residency of the tenant.
 The general consensus of most people, including judges, is that 11 months is too long to be on holiday, so a contract for 11 months can easily fall into this category.
-When a contract is considered to be for “vivienda” (main residency), the landlord is legally compelled to extend the rental agreement for annual periods up to three years.
+When a contract is considered to be for “vivienda” (main residency), the landlord is legally compelled to extend the rental agreement for annual periods up to THREE years (FIVE, if the contract was signed after 6th March 2019, SEVEN if the landlord is a company).

 - DISTINTO A VIVIENDA (not dwelling): This is when, even though the house is going to be used to live in, the property will not become the main residency of the tenant.
 A reason must be provided for this, such as; for holiday use, temporary relocation because of a work contract, studies, etc.

 The important key here is that it is not enough to simply declare that the contract is “Distinto a vivienda” (not dwelling), it must also be the truth (i.e. provable).
-If the landlord and tenant agree to enter into this kind of contract, because the landlord so wishes, it is important to know that when the 11 months have expired, the tenant may claim that he is living in the property, should this be the case, they would have the right to extend the contract until completing up to a maximum of 3 years from the date the contract was signed, whether or not the initial contract was for only 11 months.
+If the landlord and tenant agree to enter into this kind of contract, because the landlord so wishes, it is important to know that when the 11 months have expired, the tenant may claim that he is living in the property, should this be the case, they would have the right to extend the contract until completing up to a maximum of 5 years (for contracts signed since 06/03/2019) and 7 if the landlord is a company) from the date the contract was signed, whether or not the initial contract was for only 11 months.
+Of course consecutive contracts for 11 months can be considered as a contract of “VIVIENDA”, with its attached rights, so this is never a good solution.

-The rental of a property is a complex and serious matter and it is important that both tenant and landlord are perfectly aware of their rights and obligations.
+As you can see, the rental of a property is a complex and serious matter and it is important that both tenant and landlord are perfectly aware of their rights and obligations.
 Therefore, we strongly recommend to seek advice from a qualified professional before entering into this kind of contract.
-Of course at BRAVO LEGAL we can help!
-Just send an e-mail to firstname.lastname@example.org with your queries and we will come back to you shortly.
+It goes without saying that at Bravo Legal, we would be very happy to deal with this for you, so please fill out the following form and we will provide you with more information about our fees, etc. without any commitment.